nawka12/CogNotez/README.md

 - **Dark Mode**: Easy on the eyes for low-light environments
 - Toggle using the theme button in the header

+### Internationalization

+CogNotez supports multiple languages to make the app accessible to users worldwide:

+#### Supported Languages
+- **English (en)** - Default language
+- **Bahasa Indonesia (id)** - Indonesian language support
+- **日本語 (ja)** - Japanese language support

+#### Changing Language
+1. Click the "More options" button (⋯) in the header
+2. Select your preferred language from the language dropdown
+3. The interface will update immediately, including:
+   - All UI elements and labels
+   - Menu items and context menus
+   - Dialog boxes and notifications
+   - Tooltips and help text

+#### Language Persistence
+- Your language preference is automatically saved
+- The app remembers your choice across sessions
+- Language selection applies to both the main interface and application menus

+#### Contributing Translations
+We welcome contributions for additional languages!
+If you'd like to add support for your language, please see the [Contributing](#contributing) section.

 ### AI Settings

 Configure your AI integration through the **AI → AI Settings** menu: